Nevado del Ruiz: Recent activity

 Through the beginning of July 2013, ashfall took place at Nevado del Ruiz a few times per month.
 On July 11, 2013, there was a relatively large explosion, followed by inactivity until August, when emission of ash resumed, continuing intermittently until April 2014.
 Reports of ashfall stopped until October 2014.
 In November 2014, earthquakes were recorded, and volcanic ash was observed near the summit; ashfall reached local communities within a 30 km radius of Nevado del Ruiz multiple times each month until December 2015.
 A lava dome was extruded from August to the end of October in 2015, coinciding with thermal anomalies increasing near the summit crater at the end of the same year.
 According to the Global Volcanism Program, the last documented eruption at Nevado del Ruiz took place in 2017.
 However, reports from the Servicio Geológico Colombiano observatory at Manizales through the end of October 2018 suggested earthquakes near the volcano, with phreatic eruptions ejecting water vapor, volcanic ash, and volcanic gases up to 1.5 km over its crater.
+In March 2023, seismic activity around the volcano dramatically increased, prompting the Colombian Geological Survey to raise the alert level from yellow to orange.
+Families living in the area near the volcano were evacuated, and local schools transitioned to online classes; Los Nevados Natural Park was closed.
+Ultimately, in June 2023, the threat level was lowered back to yellow without an eruption.